merv-e/about-me/README.md

 # Hi there || Merhaba || Hola!! 👋  I'm Merve! 🌟 Passionate Developer & Lifelong Learner

-I'm Merve, a Turkish native currently residing in Gijon, Spain.
+My name is Merve.
+Originally from Turkey, I currently reside in Spain.
 I'm fluent in both Turkish and English, with basic proficiency in Spanish.

 ## 🚀 Featured Projects